mikehaertl/php-pdftk/README.md

 > Note: You can always only perform **one** of the following operations on a single PDF instance.
 > Below you can find a workaround if you need multiple operations.

+For all operations you can either save the PDF locally through `saveAs($name)` or send it to the browser with `send()`.
+If you pass a filename to `send($name)` the client browser will open a download dialogue whereas without a filename it will usually display the PDF inline.

 #### Fill Form

 Fill a PDF form with data from a PHP array or an FDF file.